VinasRicard/VinasRicard/README.md

   <img align="right" top="500" height="300" width="400" alt="GIF" src="dev.png">
 </a>

-- 🔭 I’m currently studying Computer Engineering at UPC (Universitat Politècnica de Catalunya)</a>
+- 🔭 I’m currently studying Computer Engineering at UPC (Universitat Politècnica de Catalunya) and Polytechnique Montreal</a>

-- 🌱 I’m currently Working on Web Development
+- 🌱 I have 2 years of experience as a developer, working as a freelancer and doing some internships.

 - 🤝 I’m available for freelancing.

-- 💻 My <a href="https://vinasricard.github.io/VinasRicard/" target="blank">Website</a>

 - 💼 My <a href="https://www.linkedin.com/in/ricard-viñas-a01a29214/" target="blank">Linkedin</a>